 This is one of the most popular sports in Turkey.
 Yagli gures means literally oiled wrestling.
 The wrestlers wear tight short leather trousers called "Kispet", made of water buffalo leather weighing approximately 13 kilograms, and they cover themselves with olive oil.
-Matches take place throughout the country but the most famous and most important tournament takes place in Edirne in July every year.
+Matches take place throughout the country but the most famous and most important tournament takes place in Edirne between June and July every year.
 In 2019 the wrestler Mr. Ali Gurbuz won the final match of the 658th edition and holds the title of "bas pehlivan".
 In 2020 the matches of the 659th edition will be held between 29 June - 5 July.

 It's a big fair as well with music and celebrations and it goes on until the morning.
 Usually lamb roast is a very popular food.
 In the entertainments, belly dancing is accompanied by Turkish traditional musical instruments 'davul' (drum) and 'zurna' (a type of flute) and singings.